-On April 5, 2019, Braeburn submitted a Citizen Petition to the FDA asking that FDA revoke the Orphan Drug Designation that previously was granted to Indivior and applied to SUBLOCADETM, and that the FDA further refuse to grant Orphan Drug
+On April 5, 2019, Braeburn submitted a Citizen Petition to the FDA asking that FDA revoke the Orphan Drug Designation that previously was granted to Indivior and applied to SUBLOCADE[TM], and that the FDA further refuse to grant Orphan Drug Exclusivity to SUBLOCADE[TM].

-Exclusivity to SUBLOCADETM.
 Indivior submitted a response to this Citizen Petition on July 24, 2019.
-The FDA's decision remains pending at this time.
+Braeburn submitted two additional supplements on August 27, 2019.
+Indivior submitted a response to those supplements on October 4, 2019.
+On October 9, 2019, FDA issued an interim response stating that it was still considering the petition because it raises significant issues requiring extensive review and analysis by Agency officials, and it would respond to the petition as soon as the Agency has reached a decision.
+Braeburn submitted additional comments on October 11, 2019.
+A substantive response is still pending with FDA.